 Unfortunately, you cannot change your order or update a shipping address.
 Once an order is placed, all sales are final.

-Currently, we are not offering the option of shipping cookies overseas unless you are shipping to AFO (Army Post Office), FPO (Fleet Post Office), or DPO (Diplomatic Post Office).
+Currently, we are not offering the option of shipping cookies outside of the U.S. unless you are shipping to AFO (Army Post Office), FPO (Fleet Post Office), or DPO (Diplomatic Post Office).